BaderNader321/Comparison-Analysis-of-Two-OTT-Platforms/README.md

 There are five dashboards providing insights into various aspects of the two platforms.

-**1. Content Library Analysis:** A comparative analysis of content types across both platforms, highlighting diversity, genre distribution, and runtime variations.
+1. **Content Library Analysis:** A comparative analysis of content types across both platforms, highlighting diversity, genre distribution, and runtime variations.
-**2. Subscriber Insights:** An exploration of subscriber trends, including acquisition patterns and demographic differences.
+2. **Subscriber Insights:** An exploration of subscriber trends, including acquisition patterns and demographic differences.
-**3. Inactivity Analysis:** An assessment of inactivity trends based on age groups, city tiers, and subscription plans, identifying potential retention challenges.
+3. **Inactivity Analysis:** An assessment of inactivity trends based on age groups, city tiers, and subscription plans, identifying potential retention challenges.
-**4. Upgrade and Downgrade Patterns:** A deep dive into subscription transitions, examining factors influencing upgrades and analyzing trends associated with downgrades.
+4. **Upgrade and Downgrade Patterns:** A deep dive into subscription transitions, examining factors influencing upgrades and analyzing trends associated with downgrades.
-**5. Content Consumption Behavior:** An analysis of user engagement, including total watch time, device preferences, and variations based on demographic factors.
+5. **Content Consumption Behavior:** An analysis of user engagement, including total watch time, device preferences, and variations based on demographic factors.

 ### Home Page